 One of the biggest challenges small businesses face with unclaimed property reporting is handling different requirements across multiple states.
-Unlike many regulations that follow federal standards, unclaimed property laws vary significantly from state to state, creating a complex compliance landscape for SMBs operating in multiple jurisdictions.
+Unlike many regulations that follow federal standards, unclaimed property reporting required by states vary significantly state-to-state, creating a complex compliance landscape for SMBs operating in multiple jurisdictions.

 Understanding State Reporting

-For small and medium-sized businesses operating across state lines, understanding where to report unclaimed property is the first critical hurdle.
+For small and medium-sized businesses operating across state lines, unclaimed property compliance and understanding where to report unclaimed property is the first critical hurdle.
 The Supreme Court established a clear priority system in its landmark Texas v.
 New Jersey decision that governs jurisdictional rules:

 First priority goes to the state of the property owner’s last known address.
 This means if you have an uncashed vendor check for a supplier based in California, that property would generally be reportable to California’s unclaimed property program, regardless of where your business is located.